Paul-Oat/Paul-Oat.github.io/University/Year1/Software2/SD.md

     - Coding Exercises
     - Software Design Exercises
     - Darts (501)
-        - Icreated a program which simulates a game of darts
+        - I created a program which simulates a game of darts
         - Code can be found here:
             - [Dartboard](dartboard.cpp)
             - [DartboardH](dartboard.h)